Ethiopia: Adado, Yirgacheffe - Heirloom - Washed

-In the cup: Complex, floral - a classic Yirgacheffe coffee with delicate notes of peach, citrus and berries.
+In the cup: Complex, floral - a classic Yirgacheffe coffee with delicate notes of peach, citrus and bergamot.

 Cupping Score: 87